-There will be two (2) examinations-a mid-term exam and a final examination.
-Exams will have a specified start date, start time and end time.
+There will be two (2) examinations in this course.
+There is not a comprehensive final in this course; both exams will cover the material presented in lectures that occur prior to the exam.
+Exams will have a specified start date and start time and end time.
 There is NOT a make-up exam for either exam.
 A student who misses either exam, receives a "0" for that exam.